-- The butter sculpting booth (in the Dairy Building, corner of Judson Avenue and Underwood Street) is a Minnesota State Fair exhibit sponsored by Midwest Dairy Association’s 3,000-plus dairy farmers.
+- The butter sculpting booth (in the Dairy Building, corner of Judson Avenue and Underwood Street) is a Midwest Dairy Minnesota State Fair exhibit sponsored by Minnesota’s nearly 2,200 dairy farmers.
 It’s one of the most popular attractions at the fair.

-- On opening day of the State Fair, the newly crowned Princess Kay of the Milky Way has her likeness carved in butter.
-The sculpting continues throughout the fair with the other 11 Princess Kay finalists serving as models for butter sculptures.
+- On the opening day of the State Fair, the newly crowned Princess Kay of the Milky Way has her likeness carved in butter.
+The sculpting continues throughout the fair with the other 9 Princess Kay finalists serving as models for butter sculptures.

 - Each sculpture is carved from a 90‐pound block of Grade A butter, which is produced exclusively for this event by Associated Milk Producers, Inc. (AMPI), in New Ulm.